Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ocean Beach is full of bohemian quirkiness that welcomes anyone and everyone to enjoy its chill atmosphere.

-Ocean Beach is San Diego’s quirkiest of beach towns, known for its eclectic, bohemian character.
-OB and its inhabitants thrive on individuality and colorful, often spontaneous celebrations, one of which is the weekly OB Farmer’s Market.
+Ocean Beach is San Diego’s quirkiest beach town, known for its eclectic, bohemian character.
+OB and its inhabitants thrive on individuality and colorful, often spontaneous celebrations – one of which is the weekly OB Farmer’s Market.

 Like the rest of the town, the market doesn’t follow the norm and begins in the evening and devolves into beach bonfires and streetside revelry after the official event.